sonm-io/core/README.md

 # Miner

 Miner is expected to discover a Hub using Whisper.
 Later the miner connects to the hub via TCP.
-Right now a Hub must have a *public IP address*.
+Right now a Miner must have a *public IP address*.
 Hub sends orders to the miner via gRPC on top of the connection.
 Hub pings the miner from time to time.

 # Roadmap